buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_6_Building_Arena_Page.md

 }
 ```

-Also, don't forget to head back to `App.js` and add pass the `setCharacterNFT` property to your Arena component:
+Also, don't forget to head back to `App.js` and pass the `setCharacterNFT` property to your Arena component:

 ```javascript
   <Arena characterNFT={characterNFT} setCharacterNFT={setCharacterNFT} />